diegozea/mitos-benchmarks/README.md

 Use these values to compare against the summary table above.

 > Notes: MIToS runs `buslje09` with `samples=0` (no shuffling), `clustering=false`, `lambda=0`, and `maxgap=1.0` to mirror ProDy’s “all columns, no clustering” behavior.
 ProDy uses `buildMutinfoMatrix` plus `applyMutinfoCorr(corr="prod")`.
 Results are comparable as “MIp-style” but not bit-for-bit identical.
-> † Biopython PID now reflects the full PF00089 alignment (no cap).
+> † Biopython PID is measured on PF16957 (full alignment).
 > †† Bio3D PID is measured on PF16957 only; PF00089 is too large for `seqidentity` in this environment.
+> N/A = capability not available or not benchmarked in this suite.

 ### Installations

+- Julia project for these benchmarks (MIToS, ROCAnalysis, BioStructures, Graphs, MetaGraphs): `cd mitos-benchmarks && julia --project=. -e 'using Pkg; Pkg.instantiate()'`
 - Conda (recommended unified env): `conda env create -f environment.yml`
 - [**MIToS**](http://diegozea.github.io/MIToS.jl/): `using Pkg; Pkg.add("MIToS")`
 - [**ProDy**](http://prody.csb.pitt.edu/): `python -m pip install -U prody`